 Per Office of Grants Management Policy 08-08, OHE will process payment requests through a method of reimbursement.
-All grantee requests for reimbursement must correspond to the approved grant budget.
-OHE will review each request for reimbursement against the approved grant budget, grant expenditures to-date and the latest grant report before approving payment.
+Grantees must provide a general ledger report or other similar documentation that reflects expenses included in the reimbursement request.
+OHE will review each reimbursement request along with supporting documentation against the approved work plan, budget, expenditures to-date, and latest grant progress report prior to approving reimbursement.
 Grant payments shall not be made on grants with past due reports unless OHE has given the grantee a written extension.

-OHE will reimburse grantees only for eligible Related Instruction and Trainee Support expenditures.
+OHE will reimburse grantees only for eligible expenditures associated with the budget categories of: Related Instruction and Trainee Support.
 OHE will not reimburse any travel and subsistence expenses actually and necessarily incurred by the applicant as a result of applying for, being awarded a grant, or through the grant period.